-This is the third chapter of my upcoming book “50 Things I Wish Someone Had Told Me Earlier”.
 This chapter deals with the harsh realities of being a critic, officially or not.

 In the army, I earned several nicknames.
 “King Kong” for being beefy right out of dragonboat training the year before.
 “Lt.
 Smallbutt” for having a skinny derriere under the King Kong torso.
 And “Complain King”, a less glamorous, but probably more apt nick for me.